magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 [`dev/tests/integration/testsuite/Magento/Cms/Controller/PageTest.php`][] demonstrates an example of the `testCreatePageWithSameModuleName()` test method that uses data from the `cmsPageWithSystemRouteFixture()` data fixture.

-### Fixture Data Provider
+### Data Fixture Data Provider

 {:.bs-callout-info}
-Parameterized Data Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.4.5.
+Data Fixture Data Provider is only applicable to Parameterized Data Fixture and is currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.4.5.

 There are two types of data providers: